 Underwriters are given approximately 30 days to review and quote the property policy.
 During the 30 days, there are usually conversations between the underwriters and the broker ironing out terms, conditions, and premiums.
 Brokers must document each of the conversations in their underwriting file (necessary in the event of an audit).

 Receiving Property Insurance Quotes

 Approximately 45 days before renewal, the proposal is presented to the client for review.
 Depending on the client and the property renewal size, this is done either via email, snail mail or in person.
 The client gets a chance to review the proposals, ask questions, request modifications (and undoubtedly premium reductions) before deciding which property program is best for the company.

 Binding and Billing the Insurance Coverage

 In a perfect world, the insured provides the broker with the authorization to bind coverage at least 15 days before renewal.
 At that time, the broker binds coverage, obtains a confirmation binder from the insurance company, invoices the policy, and makes arrangements to have renewal certificates of insurance (if required) prepared and mailed to the necessary certificate holders.

 Bringing the Property Renewal to a Conclusion

 It’s not all over until the insurance company issues the property policy; it is checked for accuracy, forwarded to the client, and the premium is paid.
-Some of the larger brokers receive electronic insurance policies and, depending on the client’s wishes; it is either printed and mailed to the insured or emailed in the electronic format.
+Some of the larger brokers receive electronic insurance policies, and, depending on the client’s wishes, it is either printed and mailed to the insured or emailed in electronic format.